pfink/nuimo-openhab-python/README.md

 If you want to install this app on Raspberry Pi, I would recommend to use the following docker image to get started instead of the instruction above as it saves you the work to build a recent bluez version on your own: [pfink/nuimo-raspbian-docker](https://github.com/pfink/nuimo-raspbian-docker)

+Please be aware that despite this installation method is easier and less error-prone than Method 1, it will have the consequence that you can't use the same bluetooth adapter that you use for nuimo integration on the host system anymore.
+So you have to disable the adapter that you want to use for nuimo integration on the host system first, or alternatively, stop the bluetooth service on the host system (`service bluetooth stop`).

 1. Install docker: `curl -sSL https://get.docker.com | sh`
 1. Download & create container:`docker create --privileged --net=host --name=nuimo-openhab -v /etc/nuimo-openhab:/etc/nuimo-openhab pfink2/rpi-nuimo-openhab`
 1. Copy *config.yml* template to host (can be done either manually or shorthand by the following command): `mkdir -p /etc/nuimo-openhab && docker cp nuimo-openhab:/opt/nuimo-openhab-python/config.example.yml /etc/nuimo-openhab/config.yml`